-This part of The Rebus Guide to Publishing Open Textbooks (So Far) is designed to help you think through the process of getting your textbook in front of the people who want it, whether for adoption or adaptation, reading or research.
-It is about using the tools and strategies of marketing and communications to reach those users, but also about the ways in which publicity, promotion, messaging, and outreach tend to differ when the “product” is an open textbook.
-Like everything related to publishing open textbooks, these processes often happen on variable schedules, and collaboration is always key to make them successful.
-In many ways, the marketing and communications of Rebus-supported projects start right at the conception of the work, running through to release as well as far beyond!
+This chapter is an integral part of Rebus’ collaborative open publishing approach, and also a key juncture for you and your teams to think about creating inclusive and equitable OER.
+It is designed to help you think through the process of getting your resource in front of the people who want it, whether for adoption or adaptation, reading or research.
+It is about using the tools and strategies of storytelling and communications to reach those users, but also about the ways in which publicity, promotion, messaging, and outreach tend to differ when the “product” is an OER.
+Like everything related to publishing OER, these processes often happen on variable schedules, and collaboration is always key to make them successful.
+In many ways, the storytelling and communications of Rebus-supported projects start right at the conception of the work, running through to release as well as far beyond!
+Thinking deeply about the story you want to tell as content creators and team support members, may sound like a lot of effort, but we know from experience with past cohorts how well those efforts play out in the longer term.
+We strongly believe that you should do what you can with what you have throughout the course of the project.

-In what follows, we take you through much what you need to know when telling your project’s story and helping it find its audiences.
+In what follows, we take you through what you need to know when telling your project’s story and helping it find its audiences.
 Read through the sections below, and consider our perspectives as suggestions that you can adapt to suit your own unique needs.
-As you start scoping out your project, and at every other phase along the way, keep marketing and communications in mind.
+Building storytelling and communications into different stages in the publishing process is incredibly useful because you’re going about creating your OER with a bit more thought – deliberately and carefully looking at ways to really make sure the end resource is as useful as it can be.
+So as you start scoping out your project, and at every other phase along the way, keep storytelling and communications in mind.
 If they run in parallel to the writing, editing, and production phases of creating your resource, everything should go more smoothly when it comes to the big release.
+Note, there is an element of marketing involved in publishing new content and sharing it with the world, and we’ll talk more about this type of communication and promotion later on in the guide, as you ‘release and market’ your OER.

 Remember that this part of the Guide, like the others, is a summary of what we have learned in working with you.
-What makes your open textbook project unique, however, also makes it distinctive when it comes to marketing.
+What makes your OER project unique, however, also makes it distinctive when it comes to marketing.
 That means that queries will arise and clarifications will be needed, and we eagerly welcome them!
-Post your responses to this material in the Rebus Forum, including questions and concerns that have come up for you.
-This document will continue to evolve, based on our experience managing open textbook projects and your feedback.
+Post your responses to this material in the Rebus Community forum, including questions and concerns that have come up for you.
+This document will continue to evolve, based on our experience managing OER projects and your feedback.

-Special thanks to David Szanto, (current) marketing manager for Rebus, and Elizabeth Mays, (former) marketing manager for Rebus; current director of sales and marketing for Pressbooks and adjunct faculty at Arizona State University; and author and editor of two open textbooks (Media Innovation and Entrepreneurship and A Guide to Making Open Textbooks With Students) for contributing to this overview!
+Special thanks to Elizabeth Mays, (former) marketing manager for Rebus; former director of sales and marketing for Pressbooks and adjunct faculty at Arizona State University; and author and editor of two open textbooks (Media Innovation and Entrepreneurship and A Guide to Making Open Textbooks With Students) for contributing to this overview!

-Before diving into tips and suggestions for handling marketing and communications on your open textbook project, we want to explain our philosophy and approach.
-Rebus’ version of marketing differs from the structured, sales-oriented processes that most people might think of.
-It’s not about driving consumer behaviour, leveraging certain needs, notifying prospective customers about product rebates, or increasing purchase rates.
-Our approach is to start certain processes right at the beginning of the work, always with the goal of reaching potential adopters.
-Starting this early means you have a head start once your book is released, so marketing should be as much a part of the creation process as project scoping and building your team.
-If you limit your marketing and communications efforts to the time immediately surrounding the release and launch, you may not be as successful in gathering the widest group of readers and adopters around your textbook.
+As you’re seeing here, storytelling comes into play as an important aspect of creating or adapting OER.
+Our approach to storytelling is to start communicating right at the beginning of the project, always with the goal of reaching potential adopters.
+Starting this early means you have a head start once your resource is released, so marketing should be as much a part of the creation process as project scoping and building your team.
+If you limit your marketing and communications efforts to the time immediately surrounding the release and launch, you may not be as successful in gathering the widest group of readers and adopters around your OER.

-Our goal with open textbook projects has always been to create a valuable resource for others to use, and to build a vibrant community around it.
+Our goal with OER projects has always been to create a valuable resource for others to use, and to build a vibrant community around it.
 Over time, we have landed on a set of principles that are at the core of our overall approach, shared below.

-Every stage of the open textbook publishing process can be leveraged to help the book reach its potential adopters, and there are ways to ensure that marketing is smoothly built in to what you do.
+Describing the story of your project helps inform the narrative of your OER and prioritize your work.
+Every stage of the OER publishing process can be leveraged to help the book reach its potential adopters, and there are ways to ensure that communication is smoothly built into what you do.
 For instance, collaborative authorship creates opportunities for buy-in and allows for a native network of ambassadors for the book to form.
 Project updates (through the channels noted above) keep the creation process on the radar of your colleagues and community, including those who aren’t directly involved or interested (yet!)
-The beta-testing and peer-review phases not only provide invaluable feedback on the book’s content, they also help establish groups of future users and readers around the book.
-Think of these people as a community of interest and practice, that naturally forms (and belongs) around the book.
-In fact, an underlying goal for every stage of open textbook development should be community building and engagement.
-As long as you are open about your processes and communicate them directly, you can always consider marketing as part of any phase of publishing.
+The classroom and peer-review phases not only provide invaluable feedback on the book’s content, they also help establish groups of future users and readers around the book.
+Think of these people as a community of interest and practice that naturally forms (and belongs) around the book.
+In fact, an underlying goal for every stage of OER development should be community building and engagement.
+As long as you are open about your processes and communicate them directly, you can always consider storytelling and communications as part of any phase of publishing.

 When sharing your stories, try to showcase the team members behind the work.
 People like to hear about the personal aspects of publishing, not just the facts and figures.
 Putting a human face or voice to the project helps make it more compelling, and more relatable for those who aren’t involved.
 Besides, the people who are mentioned will naturally help promote those stories themselves!
 One way to showcase individual voices is by soliciting and sharing quotes from the team.
 Ask people both from within and outside the project leadership to talk about their experiences.
 Beyond the insights you gather on what works (or doesn’t) about a given chapter or section, it keeps the process open and adds energy to the community around the book.
 At the end of the day, the project is made up of you and the team involved, so don’t hide behind the scenes!

 As your project rolls along and you reach different milestones, keep asking yourself whether you’ve remembered to spread the word lately.
-With marketing and communications, it’s important to maintain momentum as you are building interest.
+With communicating the story of your OER, it’s important to maintain momentum as you are building interest.
 While your major goal is to complete your book, resource, or ancillary material, the people around you might be focused on other things.
-So even as you work to build up community around the project, they need to keep being engaged with new ideas, updates, and stories.
+So even as you work to build up a community around the project, they need to keep being engaged with new ideas, updates, and stories.
 Be honest and visible, upfront about your decisions, and attentive to the comments and suggestions you receive in response.

 - blog posts (with clear links to more content that is useful to your audience)